FSS/PPS 05.10 - Staff Identified as Necessary to Conduct Minimum Basic Operations

 After completion of priority areas, crews will check all other steps, entrances, and walkways on campus, including all on-campus bus stops.

-In the event that ice formation is predicted, the director of Grounds Operations will notify the AVP for Facilities in advance to contemplate notification procedures.
+If ice formation is predicted, the director of Grounds Operations will notify the AVP for Facilities in advance to contemplate notification procedures.

 Priority areas to be sanded will be: